SLINGSBY TYPE 13 PETREL

 CURRENT RESTORATION

-Bob Gaines of Georgia sent through these shots of his progress on restoring the "White" Petrel.
+Bob Gaines, who recently passed away, had sent through these shots of his progress on restoring the "White" Petrel.
 There were a total of three Petrels built.
 The first was destroyed shortly after being built.
 Bob is restoring #2, "The White Petel".
 It has "all flying" tail and #3 is the Red Petrel and has a normal stabilizer-elevator.
-When complete Bob's will have that stained wood/clear fabric finish.
-Bob's effort here will make a great scale project for somebody.

 HISTORY